stafino/TweetStress/plan.md

 * **Week 4**
 Group meeting with the other project owners that have project under Sharon.
 Discussions about everyone's project and how are the projects connected to each other.
 Week 4 and Week 5 plan is to determine a model for the project, e.g. how to connect both the watch and the twitter with a mediator and how to store data in a secure manner.
 Initial idea is to create a mobile application that connects the two sides and stores the information securely.
 * **Week 5**
 Still trying to figure out the issues from week 4.
+Try to connect the TicWatch Pro3 to the computer by the end of the week.
+Determine the project scope and finish the project proposal template in Notion.
 * **Week 6**
 * **Week 7**
 * **Week 8**